laissalviatoclaudiano/laissalviatoclaudiano/README.md

 - ⚡ I'm a 21 year-old Brazilian and I've been coding since November 2022.

-- 🌱 I’m currently learning JavaScript, CSS, and HTML.
+- 🌱 I’m currently learning Java.

 - 📫 How to reach me: